Abdallah-Zakaria/eading-notes-repo/README.md

 to link a web page with a word or sentences just write a word between brackets and the link between two parentheses EXAMPLE [link facebook](https://www.facebook.com/)

+one hashtag will get h1 as html and two hashtag get h2 and so..